FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="gettendlcsmsbrand"></a>
 # **GetTenDLCSmsBrand**
-> SMSTenDLCBrand GetTenDLCSmsBrand (string accountId, string brandId)
+> SMSTenDLCBrand GetTenDLCSmsBrand (string brandId)

 Get a 10DLC SMS Brand